Skip to content

 about

-jah is currently a phd candidate in environmental psychology at the graduate center, cuny, and a dissertation fellow with both the center for place, culture, and politics and the institute for research on the african diaspora in the americas and caribbean. their dissertation focuses on embodied, enacted, and relational placemaking in tension with public-space planning, research, and policy, focusing on the rapidly changing landscape of people’s beach at jacob riis park (“riis,” arguably the oldest ongoing queer public space in new york city). they prioritize poetic, participatory, and insurgent methods in their research and argue against methods that conscript particular people to particular places, instead calling for attentiveness to embodied relationalities and mobilities as people make place. their research offers theories of placemaking, experimental methods of place-based study, and activated praxes of protecting a place and its constituent placemakers and methods toward liberatory ends.
+jah recently earned a PhD in earth & environmental sciences at the graduate center, cuny. they have been a graduate fellow with both the center for place, culture, and politics (CPCP) and the institute for research on the african diaspora in the americas and caribbean (IRADAC). they were the marilyn j. gittell dissertation fellow in urban policy (2025-26). their dissertation focused on embodied, enacted, and relational placemaking in tension with public-space planning, research, and policy, focusing on the rapidly changing landscape of people’s beach at jacob riis park. they prioritize poetic, participatory, and insurgent methods in their research, rooted in Black geographies, and argue against methods that conscript particular people to particular places, instead calling for attentiveness to embodied relationalities and mobilities as people make place. their research offers theories of placemaking, experimental methods of place-based study, and activated praxes of protecting a place and its constituent placemakers and methods toward liberatory ends.